Updated 2026-04-25

 DeepSeek V4 vs Claude (Sonnet 4 / Opus 4)

 Claude has been the quiet favorite of senior engineers for coding, long-context reasoning and safety-critical work.
-DeepSeek V4 is the first open-weights competitor that seriously pressures Anthropic on quality — at a price point that is orders of magnitude lower.
+DeepSeek V4 is the first open-weights competitor that seriously pressures Anthropic on quality while keeping API costs much lower on many workloads.
 This comparison looks at coding, reasoning, long context, tool use, safety and cost, and gives concrete recommendations on when to pick which.

 1. Coding: Claude Opus 4 leads, V4 closes in on Sonnet 4